arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ### Weather Forecast Consideration

-The system is capable of knowing the weather thanks to the use of the MKR WiFi 1010 and the OpenWeather API.
-If the probability of rain is greater than 90%, the automatic watering timers will be ignored.
-However, it will be possible to continue watering manually if the user so wishes.
+The system is capable of knowing the weather forecast thanks to the use of the MKR WiFi 1010 and the OpenWeather API.
+If the rain probability gets greater than 90%, the automatic watering timers will be ignored and the smart irrigation will not start.
+However, it will be possible to continue irrigating manually if the user wishes so.

 ### Arduino Edge Control Code